InRule/DevOpsServices/doc/Notifications.md

 ## Notifications

-Notifications about catalog events can be considered the most basic use case covered by the InRule® CI/CD framework.
+Notifications about catalog events can be considered the most basic use case covered by the InRule® DevOps framework.
 The notifications contain details of the events intercepted by the catalog service listener.
 For instance, for a check-in event, a Slack message can be posted with these data:

 ![Slack Notification](../images/Sample1-SlackNotification.PNG)

 #### Normal vs. Debug notifications

-At a minimum, the InRule CI/CD framework can be configured to post basic notifications of the events being captured by the listener.
+At a minimum, the InRule DevOps framework can be configured to post basic notifications of the events being captured by the listener.
 Since more complex event handling is possible, the same notification channels will receive any relevant results posted for the additional actions.
 For example, if a rule application report is created for the revision being checked in, the completion message and the link for retrieving the report are posted to the chosen notification channel.
 This behavior applies to all event handlers that require an outcome.
 This level of notification is called "**normal**".

 The other notification level is "**debug**" and it makes for more verbose messaging, like details of the steps during handler actions.
 The decision, for which notification channels receive debug messages, is made using the configuration item: